Polhov Gradec Hills

-The Polhov Gradec Hills (Polhograjsko hribovje, also Polhograjski Dolomiti, Polhograjci, and Pograjci) are a pre-Alpine hilly region of northwestern Slovenia.
+The Polhov Gradec Hills (Polhograjsko hribovje, also Polhograjski dolomiti, Polhograjci, and Pograjci) are a pre-Alpine hilly region of northwestern Slovenia.
 To the north they border the Škofja Loka Hills, and to the south they border the Ljubljana Basin and the Ljubljana Marsh.
 The largest watercourse is the Gradaščica River.
-In 1971, a proposal was put forward to protect the region as a nature park, but it was never formally adopted.
+In 1971, a proposal was put forward to protect the region as a nature park.

 Name

 The hills are named after Polhov Gradec, the central settlement in the range.
 In German, they were known as the Billichgra(t)zer Gebirge or Billichgra(t)zer Bergen (both based on the German name for Polhov Gradec).
-Slovene geographers have rejected the Slovene name Polhograjski Dolomiti (literally, Polhov Gradec Dolomites) as inappropriate.
+Slovene geographers have rejected the Slovene name Polhograjski dolomiti (literally, Polhov Gradec Dolomites) as inappropriate.

 Geography and setting

 The hills sit on the southeastern margin of the Ljubljana Basin, where steeper relief reflects vigorous tectonic uplift and a dense network of north-east–south-west faults.
 Slopes often exceed 40° and descend into narrow ravines such as Jevc Ravine above the Little Božna (Mala Božna) valley.
 Numerous weak but permanent springs issue where permeable Middle-Triassic dolomite overlies impervious Permian flint-sandstone; these contacts lie just above valley floors and supply the headwaters of the Gradaščica river system.